Hassaan-642/FSWD/README.md

 # FSWD
 PortfolioWebsite
-Node modules are not downloaded , you can download it by running npm install in the terminal
+Node modules are not uploaded , you can download it by running npm install in the terminal.
+Website can be seen by running npm run dev in terminal.